southwick-associates/sadash/github_vignettes/prepare-license-data.md

 ### Geocoding

 Customer county and delivery point (zip4dp) can be identified by geocoding customer addresses (details below).
-Note that this is a fairly time-consuming process; an alternative (but less accurate) approach is to use a zip-to-county crosswalk stored in `E:/SA/Data-production/Data-Dashboards/_Shared/census.sqlite3` although this won't provide a zip4dp to aid in deduplication.
+Note that this is a fairly time-consuming process; a much quicker (although potentially less accurate) approach is to use a zip-to-county crosswalk stored in `E:/SA/Data-production/Data-Dashboards/_Shared/census.sqlite3` although this won't provide a zip4dp to aid in deduplication.

 #### BulkMailer Steps